Frequently Asked Questions about Alcohol Treatment

 At Cirque Lodge: When it comes to family programming in an alcohol rehab facility, we believe we do not have an equal.
 Our Family Program is an immensely powerful aspect to our recovery effort.
 It is so central to the treatment process that family involvement takes place every three weeks at our facility.
 It is a four-day program of lectures, engaging workshops and intimate therapy sessions.
 It helps to address the concerns of addiction in the home.
 It educates all involved to prepare themselves for life after treatment.
 It provides the right kind of supportive environment for helping family involved through their own struggles.
 We often receive comments from residents and family about the healing power that comes from the efforts of family programming.

 Are There Ongoing Programs After Alcohol Rehab?

 As stated earlier, recovery from alcoholism is a long-term process.
 Typically individuals are in treatment for just a short amount of time (Looking at the big picture).
-So how does one continue on after treatment and maintain their sobriety?
+So how does one continue and maintain their sobriety after they leave rehab?
 It is through ongoing programs.
 An alcohol rehab program should provide you with additional resources to help you continue these efforts.
 There are a number of resources to assist in this process.
 One can enroll in a sober living home, continue with outpatient programs and receive additional personal therapy.
 This is often referred to as aftercare.

 Programs based upon a recovery-oriented system will also involve attending 12-step or self-help meetings.
 For the Alcoholic, this will most commonly be A.A.
 From humble beginnings Alcoholics Anonymous has expanded into a worldwide fellowship of men and women who help and support each other through the drinking problem.
 An addiction treatment program can begin this process during rehab.
 Many inpatient facilities will introduce the 12-steps and meetings like Alcoholics Anonymous.
 This can help to ease the transition upon completion of inpatient treatment.